sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

   - **Workflow Tags** are assigned from the [Configuration - Inventory - Workflows](/configuration-inventory-workflows) view.
   - **Order Tags** are assigned from the [Configuration - Inventory - Schedules](/configuration-inventory-schedules) view.

-Tags are selected fron + and - icons and can be looked up using the Quick Search icon.
+Tags are selected from + and - icons and can be looked up using the Quick Search icon.
 Display of Tags must be activated from the [Settings - JOC Cockpit](/settings-joc) page.

 ## Workflow Panel

 ### Order Summary

 The top of the screen holds the Order summary similar to [Dashboard - Orders](/dashboard-orders).
-Users can click the indicated number of Orders for a given state to bring up a popup window that will display the list of Orders.
+Users can click the indicated number of Orders for a given state to bring up a po-pup window that will display the list of Orders.

 The Order summary is indicated for Orders related to the Workflows displayed for selected folders or Tags.